OmenHarvest/NaiveAPI/README.md

 ## Docker Compose

-Clone the repository and place it next to your `naive/` folder:
+Clone the repository and place it next to your `naive/` folder

-/your/server/
-├── naive/
-│ └── data/
-│ └── Caddyfile
-└── naiveapi/
-├── docker-compose.yml
-└── .env

 Generate the `.env` file: